AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-04.md

 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

 For many data engineering tasks, real-time insights aren’t necessary.
-In fact, a large portion of the data processed across organizations happens in scheduled intervals—daily sales reports, weekly data refreshes, monthly billing cycles.
+In fact, a large portion of the data processed across organizations happens in scheduled intervals - daily sales reports, weekly data refreshes, monthly billing cycles.
 This is where batch processing comes in, and despite the growing popularity of streaming, batch remains the backbone of many data-driven workflows.

 In this post, we’ll explore what batch processing is, how it works under the hood, and why it’s still a critical technique in the data engineer’s toolbox.